swiss-territorial-data-lab/proj-vit/README.md

 To achieve optimal performance, both the encoder and decoder can be fine-tuned together despite linear probing.
 We employed finetuning on the FLAIR and SOILS dataset to explore the benefit from pretraining on large-scale remote sensing images and additional bands.

-Finetune the 5-band model with encoder pretrained by Scale-MAE and *RS Pretrain* dataset:
+Finetune the 5-band model with encoder pretrained by Scale-MAE and *M3DRS* dataset:

 #### STDL SOILS